 However, one would have expected land-saving bias since the price of farmland relative to the price of output increased very rapidly.
 In addition, intermediate inputs-using bias would have been expected since the prices of these inputs relative to the output price decreased.
-Against these expectations, the estimated results for these inputs were land-using and intermediate inputs-saving biases.
-Even with such a result, the validity of the induced-innovation hypothesis may be kept intact.
+Against these expectations, the estimated results for these inputs were land-using and intermediate-inputs-saving biases.
+Even with such a result, the validity of the induced-innovation hypothesis may not be affected.
 The concept of the Hicksian induced-innovation hypothesis implicitly assumes that the historical innovation possibility is neutral.
 However, the innovation possibility curve, which is the envelope of all unit isoquants, may shift in a nonneutral manner (Kennedy, 1964; Ahmad, 1966).
 If, for example, it is comparatively easier to develop technology that will use relatively more of a single factor, say, land, one could say that the innovation possibility function is biased in a land-using and machinery-using direction.
 Thus, biasedness of technological change need not be intimately associated with factor price changes.

-Along this line of thought, this study argues that innovation possibilities may have been biased towards land-using and intermediate inputs-saving regardless of the role of factor prices in determining biases.
+Along this line of thought, this study argues that innovation possibilities may have been biased towards land-using and intermediate-inputs-saving regardless of the role of factor prices in determining biases.
 In particular, the innovation possibility curve might have shifted in the land-using direction, considering the fact that farm mechanization in general requires larger scale land area for efficient utilization of machinery.
-Another argument is that the parallel movement of the land price and the land-using bias implies that the land price might have been largely endogenous, suggesting that technological change bias seems to have been an important factor which affected the movement of land price during the period in question.
+A by-product finding of scale economies of 1.176 at the approximation point in this study and the fact that the numbers of larger scale farms increased steadily during the period under question may help substantiate this conjecture.